-Social Media presents opportunities to engage YMCA of Greater Rochester ("YMCA") employees, members, supporters, donors, volunteers, potential employees, and those who work on behalf of the YMCA in conversations to improve our services and the YMCA experience and to deliver on our mission and vision.
+Social media presents opportunities to engage YMCA of Greater Rochester ("YMCA") employees, members, supporters, donors, volunteers, potential employees, and those who work on behalf of the YMCA in conversations to highlight our services and expand the reach of the YMCA to deliver on our mission and vision.

-In the rapidly expanding world of electronic communication, social media can mean many things.
-Social Media includes all means of communicating or posting information or content of any sort on the Internet, whether or not associated or affiliated with the YMCA, as well as any other form of electronic communication.
+Social media includes all means of communicating or posting information or content of any sort on the Internet, whether or not associated or affiliated with the YMCA, as well as any other form of electronic communication.
+This includes, but is not limited to, traditionally know social media platforms like Facebook, Instagram, X, LinkedIn, Tik Tok and Snapchat

 At the YMCA, we understand that social media can be a fun and rewarding way to share and communicate with others.
 However, use of social media also presents certain risks and carries with it certain responsibilities.
-To assist you in making responsible decisions about your use of social media, we have established these guidelines for appropriate use of social media.
+To assist you in making responsible decisions about your use of social media, we have established the following guidelines for appropriate use of social media.